Water Jets vs. Cable Machines

 Featured Product from General Pipe Cleaners

-Q. We use cable drain cleaners at our facility.
-But my young guys keep telling me I should switch to high pressure Water Jets to do the same job.
+Question: We use cable drain cleaners at our facility, but my young guys keep telling me I should switch to high-pressure water jets to do the same job.
 Are they right?

-Water Jets are ideal for clearing grease, as well as flushing sand, and melting ice.
-Jets use a stream of high pressure water that cuts the grease off the walls of the pipe and flushes it away.
-The thrust of the nozzle drives the hose down the line for wall-to-wall pipe cleaning action.
+Water jets are ideal for clearing grease, as well as flushing sand, and melting ice.
+Jets use a stream of high-pressure water that cuts the grease off the walls of the pipe and flushes it away.
+The thrust of the nozzle drives the hose down the line for wall-to-wall cleaning action.

 But beware of trying to convert your pressure washer into a water jet.
 Jets use vibration to overcome the friction in the pipe and help the hose glide around bends and farther down the line.
 If you don’t have pulse, the hose could get stuck in the pipe.